UCAT

 - Situational Judgement measures your capacity to understand real world situations and to identify critical factors and appropriate behaviour in dealing with them

-The standard test is 2 hours.
+The standard test is just under 2 hours.
 Once the test has started it cannot be paused but each subtest is preceded by a 1 minute instruction section.

 The duration of each section is as follows: